-- A. Intersections.
+A. Intersections.
 Streets shall be laid out so as to intersect as nearly as possible at right angles.
 A proposed intersection of two new streets at an angle of less than 75 degrees shall not be acceptable.
 No more than two streets shall intersect at any one point unless specifically approved by the City Engineer.
-The city engineer may require left turn lanes, signals, special crosswalks, curb extensions and other intersection elements justified by a traffic study or necessary to comply with the Development Code. - Response: All streets are designed to intersect abutting streets at right angles.
-The proposal complies with the requirements of this section. - B. Curve Radius.
+The city engineer may require left turn lanes, signals, special crosswalks, curb extensions and other intersection elements justified by a traffic study or necessary to comply with the Development Code.

+Response: All streets abutting the proposed subdivision are existing.

+B. Curve Radius.
 All local and neighborhood collector streets shall have a minimum curve radius (at intersections of rights-of-way) of 20 feet, unless otherwise approved by the City Engineer.
 When a local or neighborhood collector enters on to a collector or arterial street, the curve radius shall be a minimum of 30 feet, unless otherwise approved by the City Engineer.
-Response: All proposed streets comply with the standards of this section.
+Response: All streets abutting the proposed subdivision are existing.